Skip to content Skip to sidebar Skip to footer

-A Way to Find Files That Are Too Large That Take Up Disk Space on RHEL 7
+A Way to Find Files That Are Too Large on Linux RHEL 7

-This time I will share a way to find files that are too large that take up disk space on the server.
+This time I will share a way to find files that are too large and take up server disk space.
 I usually use this method to find and delete these large files.

-It's very risky when the hard disk on the server is full, especially up to 100% and it's on the root partition.
+It's hazardous when the hard disk on the server is entire, especially up to 100% and it's on the root partition.

 To find large files, you can write the command below: